top of page

 • I’ve gotten quotes from other mold assessors.
 How do I know I’m comparing apples to apples?

 First off, if you need a mold expert for health reasons, you should find someone that specializes in working with mold-sensitive individuals.
-This is our main focus.
-Also, ask what is included in the base fee and how much sampling costs.
+Also, ask what is included in the base fee and how much samples cost.
 Do they include a follow up call to review the report and talk about next steps?
 Do they charge extra for remediation plans (protocol)?

 • Our house is built on pier and beam.
 Do you inspect the crawlspace?

-While time constraints don’t allow us to do a comprehensive crawlspace assessment (going through the entire crawlspace, inspecting all areas of the subfloor, etc.), we will inspect as best we can at the access points and check for excess moisture, visible mold and other issues.
-We almost always recommend some type of sampling in the crawlspace as well.
-For mold-sensitive individuals, crawlspaces almost always present an issue and recommendations such as crawlspace encapsulation and ventilation solutions are commonly given.
-Also, moisture issues that have potentially damaged the subfloor can most likely be identified from the top side.
-Thus, we can call out the areas where a remediator should further inspect and/or remediate the subfloor, floor joists, etc.
+While time constraints and safety issues do not allow us to do a comprehensive crawlspace assessment, we will inspect as best we can at the access points and check for excess moisture, visible mold and other issues.
+For mold-sensitive individuals, crawlspaces almost always present an issue.
+Recommendations such as crawlspace encapsulation or ventilation are commonly given.
+Also, moisture issues that have potentially damaged the subfloor can most likely be identified from the interior.
+Remediation companies have the capability to conduct a more thorough crawlspace assessment and we will work directly with them to establish a suitable scope of work.

 • Do you inspect the attic?

 Yes.
-As with crawlspaces, time constraints and safety concerns prevent us from doing too much climbing around in the attic.
-Our main objectives will be to scan for roof damage and check HVAC units which are commonly located in the attic.
+To ensure the safety of our technicians, our policy is to remain on decked areas.
+Our main objectives will be to scan for roof damage and other issues, as well as check HVAC units that are located in the attic.

 • Do you inspect the HVAC (heating, ventilation and air conditioning) system?